Blog

 Featured on HN — 91 points, 28 comments

-TimescaleDB is better suited for the Industrial IoT than InfluxDB because it is stable, mature, and failure-resistant.
+TimescaleDB is better suited for the Industrial IoT than InfluxDB, because it is stable, mature and failure resistant, it uses the very common SQL as a query language and you need a relational database for manufacturing anyway